Background pattern

 Women of childbearing age

-If fingolimod is used during pregnancy, it may be harmful to the fetus.
-Before starting treatment with Fingolimod SUN, your doctor will explain the risks and ask you to have a pregnancy test to ensure you are not pregnant.
+If fingolimod is used during pregnancy, it may harm the fetus.
+Before starting treatment with Fingolimod SUN, your doctor will explain the risks and ask you to take a pregnancy test to ensure you are not pregnant.
+Your doctor will give you a card that explains why you should not become pregnant while taking this medication and what you should do to avoid becoming pregnant while taking this medication.
+During treatment and for 2 months after stopping treatment, you must use an effective contraceptive method (see section "Pregnancy and breastfeeding").

 Worsening of MS after stopping treatment with Fingolimod SUN